alimurtazafarooqui/alifarooqui.github.io/about.md

     Ali Farooqui Limited
 </p>

-An experienced DevOps engineer with a strong systems administration and automation background, I specialise in infrastructure as code and configuration management.
+An experienced DevSecOps engineer with a strong systems administration and automation background, I specialise in infrastructure as code, security and configuration management.
 I help create processes that remove impediments in the CI/CD pipelines for large scale agile infrastructure deployments.

 I am passionate about Linux, open source projects, development and cybersecurity.

 I understand that the difference between a good engineer and a great one is empathy.